Chinese Canadians: Language

 In 2001, 87% of Chinese reported having a conversational knowledge of at least one official language, while 15% reported that they could speak neither English nor French.
 Of those who could not speak an official language, 50% immigrated to Canada in the 1990s, while 22% immigrated in the 1980s.
 These immigrants tended to be in the older age groups.
 Of prime working-age Chinese immigrants, 89% reported knowing at least one official language.

 In 2001, collectively, the varieties of Chinese are the third-most common reported mother tongue, after English and French.
 3% of the Canadian population, or 872,000 people, reported the Chinese language as their mother tongue—the language that they learned as a child and still understand.
 The most common Chinese mother tongue is Cantonese.
 Of these people, 44% were born in Hong Kong, 27% were born in Guangdong Province in China, and 18% were Canadian-born.
+The power dynamics of these Cantonese-speaking communities stretch across generational, geographical, cultural, and social class spectrums.
 The second-most common reported Chinese mother tongue was Mandarin.
 Of these people, 85% were born in either Mainland China or Taiwan, 7% were Canadian-born, and 2% were born in Malaysia.
 However, only about 790,500 people reported speaking Chinese at home on a regular basis, 81,900 fewer than those who reported having a Chinese mother tongue.
 This suggests some language loss has occurred, mainly among the Canadian-born who learned Chinese as a child, but who may not speak it regularly or do not use it as their main language at home.